phueb/BabyBERTa/README.md

 Having found little benefit for joint SRL and MLM training of a custom (smaller in size) version of BERT, a new line of research into BERT's acquisition of syntactic knowledge began.
 - 2020 (Fall): We discovered that a cognitively more plausible MLM pre-training strategy for a small BERT-like transformer outperformed an identically sized RoBERTa model, trained with standard methods in the `fairseq` library, on a large number of number agreement tasks.
-- 2021 (Spring): We are curently investigating which modifications of pre-training are most useful for acquiring syntactic knowledge in the small-model and small-data setting for Transformer language models.
+- 2021 (Spring): We are currently investigating which modifications of pre-training are most useful for acquiring syntactic knowledge in the small-model and small-data setting for Transformer language models.

 ## Probing for syntactic knowledge

 Probing data can be found [here](https://github.com/phueb/Zorro).

-## BabyBERT vs. BERT
+## BabyBERT vs. RoBERTa

-BabyBERT is inspired by the original BERT model, but departs from it in many ways.
+BabyBERT is inspired by the original RoBERTa model, but departs from it in many ways.

 Because our goal is to work with a compact model, optimized for acquiring distributional knowledge about child-directed speech, rather than some down-stream application, BabyBERT differs from the original BERT in the following ways: